 Add New or Missing Wells

 In some instances, wells are missing from the CWI database and need to be added manually.

 Output files of the Unverified wells toolset MUST be used as templates.
+Run Unverified tools 2 and 3 before beginning.
 If no Unverified wells were within the buffer zone during the first run of the Unverified tool #2, increase buffer distance to grab at least one well.

 Manual Data Entry